MichaeHCooper/Example-Work/README.md

 I've also uploaded some of my engineering design work for anyone interested in my structural engineering capabilities as I've linked my git to my CV.

 If you want to try a program the best one would be the demo for my dissertation, this one is the easiest to set up.

+Please feel free to download and try my software, however if you intend to use any of it for your own purposes please ask permission.